Skip to main content

 Plugins and plugin backends

 Each plugin is a client side application which mounts itself on the UI.
 Plugins are written in TypeScript or JavaScript.
-They each live in their own directory in backstage/plugins.
-For example, the source code for the lighthouse plugin is available at backstage/plugins/lighthouse.
+They each live in their own directory in the plugins folder.
+For example, the source code for the catalog plugin is available at plugins/catalog.

 Installing plugins